Communication complexity: Information complexity

 where I denotes conditional mutual information.

 The first summand measures the amount of information that Alice learns about Bob's input from the transcript, and the second measures the amount of information that Bob learns about Alice's input.

 The ε-error information complexity of a function f with respect to a distribution μ is the infimal information complexity of a protocol for f whose error (with respect to μ) is at most ε.

 Braverman and Rao proved that information equals amortized communication.
 This means that the cost for solving n independent copies of f is roughly n times the information complexity of f.
 This is analogous to the well-known interpretation of Shannon entropy as the amortized bit-length required to transmit data from a given information source.
 Braverman and Rao's proof uses a technique known as "protocol compression", in which an information-efficient protocol is "compressed" into a communication-efficient protocol.

 The techniques of information complexity enable the computation of the exact (up to first order) communication complexity of set disjointness to be $1.4923\ldots n$.

-Information complexity techniques have also been used to analyze extended formulations, proving an essentially optimal lower bound on the complexity of algorithms based on linear programming which approximately solve the maximum clique problem.
+Information complexity techniques have also been used to analyze extended formulations, proving an essentially optimal lower bound on the complexity of algorithms based on linear programming that approximately solve the maximum clique problem.

 Omri Weinstein's 2015 survey surveys the subject.